Pinch points and half moons encode Berry curvature: The Model

 where $q_0 = \sqrt{|\Delta/\rho_S|} \sim \sqrt{|D_z/J|} $ determines the scale at which correlations cross over from a pinch--point structure at large $q$, to a non--singular behaviour for \mbox{$q \to 0$}.

-As a consequence the pinch--points (half--moons) observed for \mbox{$D_z = 0$}, vanish for $q \ll q_0$.
-None the less, half--moon features remain visible for $q \gg q_0$, and can also be resolved on the formerly--flat band associated with incompressible excitations, as a consequence of its finite dispersion.
+As a consequence the pinch--points and half--moons observed for \mbox{$D_z = 0$} vanish for $q \ll q_0$.
+Nonetheless, half--moon features remain visible for $q \gg q_0$, and can also be resolved on the formerly--flat band associated with incompressible excitations, as a consequence of its finite dispersion.
 This phenomenology is illustrated schematically in Fig.~\ref{fig:summary.topological}, and for LSW calculations in Fig.~\ref{Fig.Kagome.SW.dispersion.with.D} and Fig.~\ref{Fig:LSW.Sqomega.withD.g}--\ref{Fig:LSW.Sqomega.withD.i}